Fernando Maestro

-Fernando Maestro Olalla (born 15 April 1974) is a Spanish retired footballer who played as a goalkeeper.
+Fernando Maestro Olalla (born 15 April 1974) is a Spanish retired footballer who played as a goalkeeper, and is the current assistant manager of SD Villaverde Norte.

 Club career

 Born in Sant Cugat del Vallès, Barcelona, Catalonia, Maestro spent the vast majority of his 21-year senior career in Segunda División B, representing a host of clubs including CE L'Hospitalet and UE Sant Andreu for which he had two different spells each.
 His Segunda División input consisted of 18 matches with Terrassa FC in two separate seasons – his first game in the competition occurring on 31 August 2002 in a 1–1 home draw against Albacete Balompié in which he was sent off– and 29 for CD Alcoyano in 2011–12 (team relegation).

 Maestro retired in 2013 at the age of 39, after a spell with amateurs CD Corralejo.
 He subsequently became a goalkeepers' coach.